Bonyonte/phase1-project/README.md

 As a user of this programm you will be able to :

 See different books.
-See the price, review and description
+See the price, review and description.
-Leave a comment about a certain book(#Bookshelve)
+Leave a comment about a certain book(#Bookshelve).

 Requirement

-Access to a computer
+Access to a computer.
-Access to internet
+Access to internet.
-A VS Code editor Fork to your computer and run JSON SERVER
+A VS Code editor Fork to your computer and run JSON SERVER.

 Technology Used

 HTML - Which was used to develop the structure of the page.
 CSS - Which was used to style the user interface.
-Javascript- Which was used to make the page interactive.
-Go Back to the top
+Javascript- Which was used to manipulate the DOM.

 Live Link -Clink this link to view the live application https://bonyonte.github.io/phase1-project/